-The median home price in Scottsdale currently hovers around $751,000.
-This number has been on the rise in the last year, reflecting high real estate investment demand.
-Here’s the great news: our Real Estate Services (RES) team says those interested in the Scottsdale rental market could also break into a nearby area at a lower cost.
-Mesa’s median list price clocks in around $413,000, for example, Tempe sits at roughly $447,000, and Phoenix is at about $399,000.
+The median home price in Scottsdale currently hovers around $776,000.
+If that price tag is out of your budget, our experts say those interested in the Scottsdale rental market could also break into a nearby area at a lower cost.
+Mesa’s median list price clocks in around $427,000, for example, Tempe sits at roughly $466,000, and Phoenix is at about $412,000.

 With established, tourist-centric demand and dual-seasonality, investors can generate solid revenue in the Scottsdale rental market.
 To gauge just how much you can make with vacation rental, consider these important factors.

 When evaluating home size, four- or five-bedroom properties are where it’s at in Scottsdale.
 According to our data, these larger homes tend to see the most nights booked and make up over a third of local inventory.
 Plus, multi-bedroom properties of this size usually allow you to charge higher daily rates — creating a snowball effect that could lead to higher total annual revenue.

 If you’re after a smaller investment property, three-bedroom homes are another viable option, as they host the most total nights booked after four- and five-bedrooms.
 They also make up over a quarter of the Scottsdale rental market’s available inventory, further expanding your house hunting options.